Khronos Vulkan

 VK_LAYER_KHRONOS_validation Vulkan API validation and error checking.

-VK_LAYER_LUNARG_gfxreconstruct Capturing application Vulkan commands for GFXReconstruct.
+VK_LAYER_LUNARG_gfxreconstruct Capturing application Vulkan commands for [GFXReconstruct] (not available for ARM64 SDK) (#vulkan-api-capture-and-replay-with-gfxreconstruct).

 VK_LAYER_LUNARG_api_dump Print API calls and their parameters and values.